-- Ideally, we are aiming for 3-6 people per group
+- Prior to COVID 19, we aimed for 3-6 people per group.

-- Enjoy snacks and beverages, meet your group-mates and discuss the details of your meal swap.
+- This gives you the opportunity to meet your groupmates and discuss the details (we will keep it short and sweet!) of your meal swap.

 - HSHC will provide a questionnaire to help ensure you’ve thought everything through.

-- For example: the day/time your swap will occur, location of swap, ideal form of communication, is there a group leader?, number of portions, containers and utensils required and who will bring them, dietary preferences, and any other recipe-related considerations you’d like your group to observe.
+- For example: the day/time your swap will occur, location of swap, ideal form of communication, designate a group leader, number of portions, containers and utensils required and who will bring them, dietary preferences, and any other recipe-related considerations you’d like your group to observe.

 - This will allow your group to share favorite recipes, feedback, and plans for the next week’s swaps.